 Celebrating a diverse student body

-York University, Canada’s third-largest university, is in the midst of building a second student center on campus — designed to respond to the changing needs of York’s large and diverse community.
+York University, Canada’s third-largest university, has built a second student center on campus, designed to respond to the changing needs of York’s large and diverse community.
 The project is the result of a 2013 referendum in which the student body voted in favor of a second building devoted solely to student space.
 The referendum secured the highest voter turnout in the history of Canadian post-secondary institutions, with approximately 90 percent of students voting in favor.

-Set to open in spring 2018, the programmatic aspirations of the building are to create a “living room” for student life that is broadly embraced by the campus community.
-It will house space to satisfy the most critical student needs: study, meeting, lounge, studio, club offices, assembly, and multi-faith prayer space.
-Designed in complete collaboration with York’s diverse student body, the building is set to become one of the most inclusive university buildings in the world.
+The programmatic aspirations of the building were to create a “living room” for student life that is broadly embraced by the campus community.
+It houses space to satisfy the most critical student needs: study, meeting, lounge, studio, club offices, assembly, and multi-faith prayer space.
+Designed in complete collaboration with York’s diverse student body, the building is one of the most inclusive university buildings in the world.

-Located at the north end of a significant campus green, the building’s central location will make it easily accessible to the 50,000 students who attend classes on campus.
-The design includes an array of sustainable and user-led initiatives, including bicycle parking, showers, green roofs, high-performance glazing / curtain wall, gender-neutral washrooms, and extensive use of natural lighting to promote principles of community safety, accessibility and environmental sustainability.
+Located at the north end of a significant campus green, the building’s central location makes it easily accessible to the 50,000 students who attend classes on campus.
+The design includes an array of sustainable and user-led initiatives, including bicycle parking, showers, green roofs, high-performance glazing/curtain wall, gender-neutral washrooms, and extensive use of natural lighting to promote principles of community safety, accessibility and environmental sustainability.
 A primarily transparent building façade acts as a design response to the student body’s desire to be open and welcoming to all.

-The modern, iconic 4-storey multi-purpose building that has been designed to overlook Roy McMurtry Green will undoubtedly become a campus landmark and lasting testament to the commitment and vision of today’s York University students.
+The modern, iconic four storey multi-purpose building that has been designed to overlook Roy McMurtry Green will undoubtedly become a campus landmark and lasting testament to the commitment and vision of today’s York University students.

 – Jennifer Keesmaat, Toronto’s Chief Planner, in a statement released by York University